1. Introduction and strategic objectives

 Human oversight

 All AI-generated outputs will be reviewed and approved by council staff.
-No decision will be fully automated.
+AI will support human decision making, not replace it.
+The council will keep human in-the-loop practice.

 Data privacy